ronakupadhyaya/SQL/Day1/Migration.md

 the db-migrate tool and keeps track of the migrations that have been performed.

 And we should go ahead and add the appropriate command to the down migration script.
 Since we just created the users table, all we need to do is drop the table.
+This will go into the file migrations/sqls/20171025160224-add-users-down.sql.

 ```SQL
 DROP TABLE users;